What is income management?

 From 1 July 2012, some welfare recipients living in a declared area may be subject to compulsory income management.
-Income management refers to arrangements whereby a percentage of the income support and family payments will be set aside to be spent only on “priority goods and services” (s 123TH SSA Act).
+Income management refers to arrangements whereby a percentage of the income support and family payments will be set aside to be spent only on “priority needs” (s 123TH SSA Act).

 There are several targeted areas.
 The whole of the Northern Territory is a declared area.
-In Western Australia, the Kimberley region and Perth; in Queensland, Rockhampton, Livingstone and Logan, in NSW the area of Bankstown, in South Australia the area of Playford and in Victoria the area of Shepparton are all declared areas (s 123TFA SSA Act).
+In Western Australia, the Kimberley region, Peel region, NG Lands, Laverton Shire and metropolitan Perth are declared areas.
+In Queensland, Rockhampton, Livingstone, Logan, Cape York and Doomadgee are declared areas.
+In NSW the area of Bankstown, in South Australia the areas of Playford, the APY Lands and Greater Adelaide, and in Victoria the area of Shepparton are all declared areas (s 123TFA SSA Act).
 People may be affected differently in different areas.

 To be under income management in Victoria you must live in the greater Shepparton area.